COPT-Public/COPT.jl/README.md

 COPT.jl requires Julia version 1.6 or above.
 Please apply for a free personal COPT license from [COPT application page](https://www.shanshu.ai/copt).

+**Notes**<br>
+When COPT is upgraded to a newer version, you may see an error message such as `ERROR: COPT error 4: Unable to create COPT environment`, which indicates that you will need to reapply and upgrade your COPT license files as well.

 ## Installation

 Please install JuMP and COPT Julia interface from Julia with: